prernababbar/Covid-Crime-Rate/README.md

-# covid19-crime-rate-portfolio
-## The Impact of COVID-19 on Canadian Crime Rates (Python)
+# Impact of COVID-19 on Canadian Crime Rates (Python)

 ### Objective:
 Analyze the impacts of the Coronavirus outbreak on Canadian Crime in 2020 and future